Fred Astaire: Influence on popular song

-Astaire also co-introduced a number of song classics via song duets with his partners.
-For example, with his sister Adele, he co-introduced the Gershwins' "I'll Build a Stairway to Paradise" from Stop Flirting (1923), "Fascinating Rhythm" in Lady, Be Good (1924), "Funny Face" in Funny Face (1927), and, in duets with Ginger Rogers, he presented Irving Berlin's "I'm Putting All My Eggs in One Basket" in Follow the Fleet (1936), Jerome Kern's "Pick Yourself Up" and "A Fine Romance" in Swing Time (1936), along with the Gershwins' "Let's Call the Whole Thing Off" from Shall We Dance (1937).
+Astaire also performed a number of song classics via song duets with his partners.
+He and his sister Adele first performed songs of George and Ira Gershwin in For Goodness Sake (1922), which was adapted as Stop Flirting in London (1924) with the addition of "I'll Build a Stairway to Paradise" by the Gershwins and Buddy DeSylva.
+The Astaires co-introduced several Gershwin songs, including "Fascinating Rhythm" (with Cliff Edwards) in Lady, Be Good (1924), and "Funny Face" and "The Babbitt and the Bromide" in Funny Face (1927).
+In duets with Ginger Rogers, Fred Astaire presented Irving Berlin's "I'm Putting All My Eggs in One Basket" in Follow the Fleet (1936), Jerome Kern's "Pick Yourself Up" and "A Fine Romance" in Swing Time (1936), along with the Gershwins' "Let's Call the Whole Thing Off" from Shall We Dance (1937).
 With Judy Garland, he sang Irving Berlin's "A Couple of Swells" from Easter Parade (1948); and, with Jack Buchanan, Oscar Levant, and Nanette Fabray he delivered Arthur Schwartz's and Howard Dietz's "That's Entertainment!" from The Band Wagon (1953).

 Although he possessed a light voice, he was admired for his lyricism, diction, and phrasing—the grace and elegance so prized in his dancing seemed to be reflected in his singing, a capacity for synthesis which led Burton Lane to describe him as "the world's greatest musical performer".
 Irving Berlin considered Astaire the equal of any male interpreter of his songs—"as good as Jolson, Crosby or Sinatra, not necessarily because of his voice, but for his conception of projecting a song."
 Jerome Kern considered him the supreme male interpreter of his songs.And while George Gershwin was somewhat critical of Astaire's singing abilities, he wrote many of his most memorable songs for him.
 In his heyday, Astaire was referenced in lyrics of songwriters Cole Porter, Lorenz Hart and Eric Maschwitz and continues to inspire modern songwriters.

 Astaire was a songwriter, with "I'm Building Up to an Awful Letdown" (written with lyricist Johnny Mercer) reaching number four in the Hit parade of 1936.
 He recorded his own "It's Just Like Taking Candy from a Baby" with Benny Goodman in 1940 and nurtured a lifelong ambition to be a successful popular song composer.

 In 1952, Astaire recorded The Astaire Story, a four-volume album with a quintet led by Oscar Peterson.
 The album, produced by Norman Granz, provided a musical overview of Astaire's career.
 The Astaire Story later won the Grammy Hall of Fame Award in 1999, a special Grammy award to honor recordings that are at least twenty-five years old and that have "qualitative or historical significance".

 Astaire was also mentioned by the British rock band Queen in the bridge of the song "Man on the Prowl", released on their 1984 album The Works.